kearnz/autoimpute/docs/source/user_guide/getting_started.rst

    # This will return M*N, where M is the number of imputations and N is the size of original dataframe.
    imp.fit_transform(data)

-Autoimpute also extends supervised machine learning methods from ``scikit-learn`` and ``statsmodels`` to apply them to multiply imputed datasets (using the ``MultipleImputer`` under the hood).
+Autoimpute also extends supervised machine learning methods from ``scikit-learn`` and ``statsmodels`` to apply them to multiply imputed datasets (using the ``MiceImputer`` under the hood).
 Right now, Autoimpute supports linear regression and binary logistic regression.
 Additional supervised methods are currently under development.

 As with Imputers, Autoimpute's analysis methods can be simple or complex: